psb1558/ygt/README.md

 Ygt is in an alpha state, with features yet to be added (especially auto-hinting).
 But it is already a workable program, which the developer has used to hint thousands of glyphs in several large fonts.

+For the time being, Ygt must be launched from a command line.
+To install, make sure you are running Python 3.10.4 or later and type `pip install ygt` on the command line.
+Alternatively, download the files from GitHub, navigate to the directory with the file pyproject.toml, and type `pip install .` (don't forget the period!).
+Then type `ygt` on the command line to start the program.

 For more information, see the [documentation](https://github.com/psb1558/ygt/tree/main/docs) or watch a brief [introductory video](https://psb1558.github.io/ygt/index.html).